tableau/tableau-postman/CONTRIBUTING.md

 ### Make a **Postman** pull request

-> Make your pull requests for contributions to the collection **in the Postman environment**, not in this repo!
+> Make your pull requests for contributions to the collection **in the Postman environment**, not on this repo!

 The steps are very similar to making a pull request in Git: